Ngianpaolo/retroroutepuzzle-service/README.md

 # RETRO ROUTE PUZZLE API application
-The purpose of the application is to search for a collection of objects in a room map through a HTTP API.
+The purpose of the application is to search for a collection of objects in a room map through HTTP APIs.

 ## Some implementation details
 * The application implements two tree search algorithm: